DeveloperCielo/API-3.0/source/english.md

 <aside class="notice"><strong>Warning:</strong> For the debit card, when the “Wallet” node is sent in the request, the “DebitCard” node containing the “ReturnUrl” is going to be necessary.</aside>

+<aside class="notice"><strong>Warning:</strong>  For Visa Checkout, the Wallet node can be sent only with the "Type", thus marking the transaction as being from the wallet.
+In this context, the credit card must be sent. </aside>

 ## How to carry out a transaction with VisaCheckout